andrew/ultimate-awesome/README.md

 - [awesome-mcje-vanilla-tech](https://github.com/RanolP/awesome-mcje-vanilla-tech) - Curated List for Minecraft: Java Edition Vanilla Technique for Creating Great Stuff.
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [brno-awesome](https://github.com/scherrer-txt/brno-awesome) - ✨ A curated list of awesome Brno places.
-- [awesome-anonymity-papers](https://github.com/secdr/awesome-anonymity-papers) - 🔐 A list of anonymity papers published from 2012 to 2025.
+- [awesome-anonymity-papers](https://github.com/secdr/awesome-anonymity-papers) - 🔐 A list of anonymity papers published from 2012 to 2026.
 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [awesome](https://github.com/suttacentral/awesome) - Awesome stuff built on top of SuttaCentral’s awesomeness.
 - [awesome-audio-visual-question-answering](https://github.com/swarupbehera/awesome-audio-visual-question-answering) - A curated list of resources in audio visual question answering and related area. :-).
 - [awesome-free-apis](https://github.com/ThanhNguyxn/awesome-free-apis) - A curated collection of awesome free APIs for developers — with live status checks and auto-generated docs site.
-- [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-ai-sandbox](https://github.com/webcoyote/awesome-ai-sandbox) - A curated list of projects, tools, and references for running AI agents inside safer execution environments, with a focus on open-source solutions.